 #2: Prep Your Website

-In order to get your website Pinterest ready, there are a couple of things you need to do.
-First off, you’ll need to add Pinterest save buttons to your blog – this will make it easy for viewers to pin an image they like when they’re on your site.
-Pinning an image directly from your website will create a direct click-through link from the pin to your website, which can lead to other pinners to finding your website.
+To get your website Pinterest ready, there are a couple of things you need to do with your website design.
+First off, you’ll need to add Pinterest save buttons to your blog.
+This will make it easy for viewers to pin an image they like when they’re on your site.
+Pinning an image directly from your website will create a direct click-through link from the pin to your website, which can lead to other pinners finding your website.
 This increase in traffic will help boost your SEO and ultimately lead to more bookings.

 #4: Rich Pins